Doug Naylor: Life and career

+Soon afterwards the duo started to also work in television, including Three of a Kind, which was produced by Paul Jackson, and contributing towards Carrott's Lib.
+In 1984, they began work on an original television sitcom pilot, based on a sketch from Son of Cliché, Red Dwarf.
+The BBC initially declined to commission the show and instead Grant and Naylor took a position as head writers on Spitting Image, joining midway through the first season.
+Apart from sketchwriting, Naylor, with Grant, wrote the lyrics to Spitting Images's "The Chicken Song", which topped the UK singles chart for three weeks in 1986.

+In 1986, the BBC would eventually pick up Red Dwarf, with a commission from BBC North West.
+A first series, after some production delays, was broadcast in 1988, and was followed by another later that year.
+Grant and Naylor became producers of the show from its third series in 1989, and in a short period collaborated on two novelisations of Red Dwarf, travelled for work on an American spin-off, and worked on three more British series.
+They also worked together on a new sitcom set in a theatrical agency, called The 10%ers.

+By the time of series one of The 10%ers, Grant had broken up the writing partnership with Naylor.
 With this split, it appeared as though Red Dwarf was finished; other obstacles included the fact that Chris Barrie was tied up starring in The Brittas Empire and the other star of Red Dwarf, Craig Charles, was in prison awaiting trial.
 However, when Charles was acquitted and Barrie became available for a few episodes, a seventh series finally went ahead.
 Naylor went on to write the seventh and eighth series of Red Dwarf mostly on his own (70% of the series, by his own estimate), although some episodes were co-written with Paul Alexander and Kim Fuller, and one episode co-written with one of the cast members, Robert Llewellyn.

 Naylor is the author of the Red Dwarf novel Last Human (1995).
 He also wrote Primordial Soup (1993), Son of Soup (1996) and Red Dwarf VII: The Official Book (1999).